-To provide tiered technical assistance to local educational agencies (LEAs) focused on building, implementing, sustaining, monitoring, and scaling up evidence-based practices within integrated educational systems to increase inclusion of PreK – 3rd grade students with disabilities in general education settings.
+To provide tiered technical assistance to local educational agencies (LEAs) focused on building, implementing, sustaining, monitoring, and scaling up evidence-based practices within integrated educational systems to increase inclusion of PreK – 22 age students with disabilities in general education settings.

 We believe that achieving sustainable inclusion involves change in culture, policy, and practice of an organization that is driven by cohesive leadership teams.
 As such, we empower educational organizations by building their capacity for change through access to funds, professional development, and a network of support.
 Our logic model provides the general plan the SIP project follows in order to achieve desired outcomes, while the SIP Blueprint is intended as a change-management guide for our grantees to follow as they move on the path of change towards inclusion.